greaselovely/airthings/README.md

 # airthings

 ## What this does do
-Created to monitor environmental status for various properties and to notify on items below threshold.
+Created to monitor environmental status for various physical properties (houses) and to notify on items below threshold.

 First step; go gather your API credentials from https://dashboard.airthings.com Second step; go get the serial numbers for each monitoring device you want to query against